 Opening Times: Only closed occasionally for maintenance

-Facilities: Toilets, nearby cafe, waterfall viewing platform
+Facilities: Toilets, nearby cafe, waterfall viewing platform, parking for 50+ cars

 What to take: Water, camera, insect repellant, warm clothing

 Curiously, you only need to walk a few meters along the track to feel like you have been swallowed up and transported into another world.
 The serenity of the forest is complete.
-The track to Curtis Falls is straight forward, but can be quite muddy, especially after rain.
+The track to Curtis Falls is straight forward, but can be quite muddy, even days after rain.
 It can also be quite busy during holidays and weekends.
 As inviting as it may seem, please do not swim in the pool at the base of Curtis Falls (stormwater runoff flows into the pool).